alicerunsonfedora/playgrounds-necessity-government/README.md

 ## About this project
 This is a collaborative project that I am working on with @DireThunder as a government project to prove that government, no matter how crazy or absurd it is, is still necessary in this day and age.

-To learn more about the education aspect of this repository, please look at [OBJECTIVES.md](OBJECTIVES.md)
+To learn more about the education aspect of this repository, please look at [OBJECTIVES.md](OBJECTIVES.md).

+To examine the sources we used to convey the information, please look at our bibilography ([CITATIONS.md](CITATIONS.md)).

 ## Required Materials:
 If you're solely editing this on iOS: